 Here’s how you can get a gauge on the health of your organization: aim to create a healthy flow of information that doesn’t bottleneck at one player, and ensure that everyone’s talents are utilized effectively and are integrated into the team.

 However, this will look different in every organization.
 There may be good reasons for some people to be working independently, as your organizational analysis may show, like individual contributors focusing on independent projects.
 Equally, an individual relaying more information than others may not be a sign of an attention-seeker, but rather a single source of truth conveying important data or insights.
 In cases like these, it’s important not to assume that things are broken because there’s not an equal distribution of information.

 What are the other practical uses of organizational network analysis?

 Leonardi and Contractor hypothesized six signatures of relational analytics, and have concluded that it can be used to predict certain traits at employee, team, and organization level.
 The six signatures are:

-- Innovation: Which teams will innovate effectively
+- Innovation: teams innovating most effectively

 For more detail on each of these applications and how to identify these traits, you can read this fascinating Harvard Business Review article here.

 When used effectively, ONA is a powerful tool that can help HR teams predict and get ahead of possible roadblocks and issues.
-For example, identifying which employees are valuable to the flow of information and ensuring that those people are engaged to ensure retention; another application of this knowledge is to help broader human resource analytics and their HR leaders know how and where to direct culture transformation, engagement strategy, and soft skills development resources.
+For example, identifying which employees are valuable to the flow of information and ensuring that those people are engaged to ensure retention; another application of this knowledge is to help broader human resource analytics and their HR leaders know how and where to direct culture transformation, engagement strategy, and soft skill development resources.